Vedanta: Bhedabheda Vedanta (difference and non-difference)

 Bhedābheda means "difference and non-difference" and is more a tradition than a school of Vedanta.
 The schools of this tradition emphasize that the individual self (Jīvatman) is both different and not different from Brahman.
-Notable figures in this school are Bhartriprapancha, Nimbārka (7th century) who founded the Dvaitadvaita school, Bhāskara (8th–9th century), Ramanuja's teacher Yādavaprakāśa, Chaitanya (1486–1534) who founded the Achintya Bheda Abheda school, and Vijñānabhikṣu (16th century).
+Notable figures in this school are Bhartriprapancha, Nimbārka and Srinivasa (7th century) who founded the Dvaitadvaita school, Bhāskara (8th–9th century), Ramanuja's teacher Yādavaprakāśa, Chaitanya (1486–1534) who founded the Achintya Bheda Abheda school, and Vijñānabhikṣu (16th century).

-Dvaitādvaita Vedanta
+Dvaitādvaita

-Nimbārka (7th century) sometimes identified with Bhāskara, propounded Dvaitādvaita.
+Nimbārka (7th century) sometimes identified with Bhāskara, and Srinivasa propounded Dvaitādvaita.
 Brahman (God), souls (chit) and matter or the universe (achit) are considered as three equally real and co-eternal realities.
 Brahman is the controller (niyanta), the soul is the enjoyer (bhokta), and the material universe is the object enjoyed (bhogya).
 The Brahman is Krishna, the ultimate cause who is omniscient, omnipotent, all-pervading Being.
-He is the efficient cause of the universe because, as Lord of Karma and internal ruler of souls, He brings about creation so that the souls can reap the consequences of their karma.
+He is the efficient cause of the universe because, as Lord of Karma and internal ruler of souls, He brings about creation so that the individual souls can reap the consequences of their karma.
 God is considered to be the material cause of the universe because creation was a manifestation of His powers of soul (chit) and matter (achit); creation is a transformation (parinama) of God's powers.
 He can be realized only through a constant effort to merge oneself with His nature through meditation and devotion.

-Achintya-Bheda-Abheda Vedanta
+Achintya-Bheda-Abheda

 Chaitanya Mahaprabhu (1486 – 1533) was the prime exponent of Achintya-Bheda-Abheda.
 In Sanskrit achintya means 'inconceivable'.
 Achintya-Bheda-Abheda represents the philosophy of "inconceivable difference in non-difference", in relation to the non-dual reality of Brahman-Atman which it calls (Krishna), svayam bhagavan.
 The notion of "inconceivability" (acintyatva) is used to reconcile apparently contradictory notions in Upanishadic teachings.
 This school asserts that Krishna is Bhagavan of the bhakti yogins, the Brahman of the jnana yogins, and has a divine potency that is inconceivable.
 He is all-pervading and thus in all parts of the universe (non-difference), yet he is inconceivably more (difference).
 This school is at the foundation of the Gaudiya Vaishnava religious tradition.
 The ISKCON or the Hare Krishnas also affiliate to this school of Vedanta Philosophy.